 Map Reduce is a vital feature of Hadoop that numerous database vendors are now integrating into their RDBMS.
 To illustrate the correlation between a conventional RDBMS and Hadoop, consider the following example.

-Illustrating the implementation of logic in Hadoop execution of RDBMS through the MapReduce algorithm, we take the example of a SQL aggregation statement.
-Our demonstration focuses on the joining of two tables.
+To illustrate how RDBMS logic is executed in Hadoop via the MapReduce algorithm, we use the example of a SQL aggregation statement involving the joining of two tables.

 [highlight] SELECT